ipfs/specs/src/unixfs.md

 The `Data`-first ordering lets a streaming reader process the UnixFS metadata in `Data` (for example, HAMTShard `hashType` and `fanout`) before the links, and stop reading links early once it finds the entry it is looking for.
-The legacy ordering keeps the CIDs of already-published content stable.
+The canonical ordering keeps the CIDs of already-published content stable.

 After decoding the node, we obtain a `PBNode`.
 This `PBNode` contains a field `Data` that contains the bytes that require the second decoding.
 This will also be